 To Write I wrote a Novel

-In September of 2011 I was in a town called Jericoacoara on the north coast of Brazil, which, despite its remote location is very popular with tourists.
-There were no pavements or roads there, only sand, and the main form of transport was your feet or a beach buggy.
-A massive dune stood next to the town, and I would join other tourists in hiking up to watch the sunset.
-It was rather cheesy, but we’d all applaud as the sun dropped below the horizon.
+In September of 2011, I was in a town called Jericoacoara, on the north coast of Brazil which, despite its remote location, a 6-hour drive from Fortaleza, is a popular tourist destination.
+There were no pavements or roads there at the time, only sand.
+To get around you either walked or took a beach buggy.
+A massive dune towered over the town, and late in the afternoon I would join the other tourists in scaling it to watch the sunset.